SebastianMiu/snake/README.md

 simple snake game made with python.

-move using W, A, S, D.
+Player 1 controls: W, A, S, D.
+Player 2 controls: Arrow up, Arrow down, Arrow left, Arrow right

 to run it you need to install the pygame library.